 Founder of Algorand

-Silvio Micali – The founder of Algorand Project
+Silvio Micali – The founder of the Algorand Project

 Vision of the Algorand Blockchain Project

 The Algorand Network is also designed to be energy-efficient.
 The blockchain achieves this with the use of PoS consensus mechanism.
-The proof of work consensus mechanism used in Bitcoin is highly energy-intensive.
-Bitcoin miner’s have to keep their ASIC-powered mining equipment on 24/7 during operations.
+The PoW consensus mechanism used in Bitcoin is highly energy-intensive.
+Bitcoin miners have to keep their ASIC-powered mining equipment on 24/7 during operations.
 Extra power is also consumed for ancillary operations such as cooling.
 The use of PoS removes the need for miners on Algorand.

-Instead, a network of validators process and validate transactions.
+Instead, a network of validators processes and validates transactions.
 Validators are not required to maintain energy-consuming hardware.
 They simply deposit a certain amount of ALGO tokens to become eligible for validating transactions.
 They easily perform operations from a dedicated CPU-powered computer.

 What Problems Does Algorand Solve?